Please note that Internet Explorer is incompatible with this site.

 USF offers a variety of scholarships for graduate students.
 To view a list of scholarships you may be eligible for, you will need to complete a questionnaire in the USF Award Spring Database.
 Scholarships can be based on academic merit, extracurricular activities (e.g. Boys Scouts, ROTC, Robotics, etc.), special talents, or demographics.

-Some scholarships consider financial need and will require that you complete the Free Application for Federal Student Aid (FAFSA) which is available now for the 2021-2022 award year.
+Some scholarships consider financial need and will require that you complete the Free Application for Federal Student Aid (FAFSA).

 USF Award Spring Database

-The deadline for continuing students is typically April 17, but may vary based on the specific award for which you apply.
+The deadline for continuing students is typically mid-April, but may vary based on the specific award for which you apply.

 USF Graduate Studies Scholarships & Fellowships